 If you use projects or filters as your issue sources, their sprint assignments will still show on your plan.
-However, since sprint data is based on boards, Advanced Roadmapswill add the EXTERNAL lozenge to indicate that these sprints are not directly associated with the project and filter issue sources.
+However, since sprint data is based on boards, Advanced Roadmaps will add the indicate that these sprints are not directly associated with the project and filter issue sources.
 You can update the sprint values of the issues assigned to these external sprints.
-However, you cant assign new issues in your plan to an external sprint.
+However, you can't assign new issues in your plan to an external sprint.